QJiePing/cs2103aug2014-w10-2j/README.txt

 ===========
 Controller
 ===========
-executeCMD(String cmd) : void       //calls functions in the logic class with the correct params handleError(String error) : void    //handles all errors of the taskaler
++executeCMD(String cmd) : void       //calls functions in the logic class with the correct params +handleError(String error) : void    //handles all errors of the taskaler -getParams
+-getTag

 =====
 Logic